DGAP-DD: Deutsche EuroShop AG (english) () | aktiencheck.de

 a) Position / status

-Person closely associated with: Title: First name: Alexander Last name(s): Otto Position: Member of the administrative or supervisory body
+Person closely associated with: Title: First name: Klaus Last name(s): Striebich Position: Member of the administrative or supervisory body

 b) Initial notification